Top 3 Benefits of Completing Your Automotive Training in Texas

 1. A Growing Number of Job Opportunities

 When it comes to the automotive service trade, this state already has some of the highest levels of employment in America.
-In fact, in 2018, Texas had more employed diesel mechanics than any other state.
-And it ranked number two in the nation for the number of employed auto mechanics and auto body repairers.2
+In fact, according to the Occupational Employment Statistics (OES) program, Texas had more employed diesel mechanics than any other state in 2018.
+And it ranked number two in the nation for the number of employed auto mechanics and auto body repairers.

 And check this out: The projected rates of growth for auto-related technicians in Texas are a lot higher than the nationwide expansion rates for this occupation.
-For example, between 2016 and 2026, the number of jobs in this trade are expected to increase by:3
+According to the Texas Workforce Commission, between 2016 and 2026, the number of jobs in this trade is expected to increase by:

-- 14.2 percent for automotive mechanics in Texas (compared to six percent nationwide4)
+- 14.2 percent for automotive mechanics in Texas (compared to six percent nationwide)

-- 15.6 percent for Texas auto body and refinishing technicians (compared to eight percent4)
+- 15.6 percent for Texas auto body and refinishing technicians (compared to eight percent)

-- 20 percent for diesel engine specialists in Texas (compared to nine percent4)
+- 20 percent for diesel engine specialists in Texas (compared to nine percent)

 2. Excellent Wage Potential

 Many Texans in the automotive trade earn good wages.
 That's particularly true for those who work in some of the state's largest metropolitan areas.
 In regions such as San Antonio, Houston, and Dallas, the average wages for people in this trade tend to be higher than the nationwide averages for it.
 But even the statewide averages are enticing.
-Look at these numbers from 2018:2
+Look at these OES program numbers from 2018:

 - Auto mechanics in TX earned $21.28 per hour, on average.
 But the highest earners made over $33.04.